 This Goya painting was identified as a fake through examination of the pigments

 It's a rather complicated business identifying forged artworks, and one that I'm not overly well versed in, but I'm sure I can shed some light.

-I've seen a number of friends that have been duped by knock-off art over the years and I'll say the same to you as I told them: provenance is everything.
+I've known people duped by knock-off art over the years and I'll say the same to you as I told them: provenance is everything.
 Whether a respected auction house or a provincial dealer, all sellers of fine art use the ownership history of a piece to ascertain its authenticity.

 Any respectable seller should be able to tell you where they first acquired the piece, and through this you can normally trace the work back to its creation.
 However, this is truer of high-end art than the lower end of the market, where the movement of the pieces is less likely to have been recorded.

 Beware of art that has just been "discovered".
 Although it can be tempting to place a bid on a piece that no-one has seen before, the complete lack of knowledge surrounding the work can sometimes mean it has just been created.
 Forgers prey on the excitement created by discovered works to ensure that they never get found out.

 Take, for example, the collection of forged Jackson Pollock works that were discovered by filmmaker Alex Matter in 2005.
 He claimed the paintings had spent years in a storage bin.
 Even top scholars of the artist's work believed them to be real, before further investigations revealed otherwise.

 Which leads me to some of the more sophisticated techniques employed by art experts to determine authenticity.
 The Pollock works were revealed as fakes after being put under a microscope, which showed a pigment used that couldn't have existed in Pollock's day - a common way of identifying a real piece from a fake.